 Houses can be built from solid timber.
 Some are 'log cabin' style.
-Others use thick timber planks which lock together.
+Others use thick timber planks that lock together.

-Houses can be built on steeply sloping sites using poles to support the building.
-The poles are usually 'telegraph poles' or thinner square posts.
+Houses can be built on steeply sloping sites using timber poles to support the building.

 This allows building with minimal disturbance of the ground and existing vegetation.